 There is the original French manual, and a very well made translation in Dutch.
 This Dutch translation you can enter in the Google translator and it nicely gives English instructions.

-It is larger as it looks on the picture, and quite heavy, the metal handles make sense.
+Size and weight: It is larger as it looks on the picture, and actually quite heavy, the metal handles make sense.

 Infamous brand tube checker.
 The CONAR brand should not be confused with CANOR, which is a high quality digital tube tester.
 The CONAR uses all tubes as a rectifier, and load that rectifier circuit with a variable resistor.
 It's the 'D' knob here.
 This tester works at too low voltage.
 The good function of a tube tester is not to show that new tubes are 'good', and broken tubes are 'bad'.
 The question is, when the tester says the tube is somehwere in between, how the magic works.
 It works at very low level and makes many mistakes.
 So when the tube is in the green it may be good indeed.
 Or may be bad as well.
 I would say it is worth 50$ for the fun of owning it, but you cannot test tubes with it in a reliable way.
 No stop!
 I am wromg about the 50$.
 It's worth a lot more, because you can sell it on Ebay easily for 200$, and when you picture it with an EL34 far in the green, you get even 250$ for it.
 Or perhaps you have even an original Telefunken in it's box.
 Picture it with that tube on it, and you get even 300$.
 Yes, that's what you should do with it.